 Explain any refinements, improvements or new applications of theoretical concepts, approaches or methodologies.

 (b) Innovation.
-Our work which integrates innovations in a combined experimental & computational approach have been developed as a result of a close interaction between biologists and computer scientists at NYU’s Courant Institute of Mathematical Science.
+Our work integrates innovations in a combined experimental & computational approach have been developed as a result of a close interaction between biologists and computer scientists at NYU’s Courant Institute of Mathematical Science.

 1. Experimental Innovation: “Network Walking: A rapid and reliable high through-put method for detecting TFtarget interactions genome-wide (Aim 1).
 To accelerate experimental validation of TFtarget predictions genome-wide, and to overcome problems of TF functional redundancy in reverse genetic approaches in plants, [Chen HW, Bandyopadhyay S, Shasha DE, Birnbaum KD, “Predicting genome-wide redundancy using machine learning”..
 BMC Evol Biol.
 2010 Nov 18;10:357] [Cutler S and McCourt P (2005) Dude, Where’s my phenotype?
 Dealing with redundancy in Signaling Networks.
 Plant Physiology (2005) v.
 138, pp558-9.], we have developed a rapid and high through-put protoplast system to identify network targets of a TF genome wide within 2 weeks [Bargmann et al, 2012, submitted].
 This approach, called “Network Walking”, employs a transient protoplast system to overexpress any TF of interest (as a TF-GR glucocorticoid receptor fusion) and to selectively induce TF nuclear localization upon treatment with dexamethasone (+DEX).
 When DEX treatment is performed in the presence of cycloheximide (+ CHX) only primary targets of the TF are transcriptionally activated.
 Direct TFtarget binding is confirmed using anti-GR antibodies in ChIP-Seq experiments.
 The genome-wide data from this system is used to refine and train a pipeline of machine learning methods for predictive network modeling, as discussed below and in the Research Plan.